d-j-hirst/election-forecast-website-au/frontend/README.md

 Create the `.env` file as outlined above, but for `REACT_APP_BASE_BACKEND_URL` give the URL of your website (including the `https://`).
 Also create the jsconfig.json.
 Setup Google Cloud Platform Credentials as above, adding the following: `https://<YOUR_WEBSITE_DOMAIN>` to "Authorized JavaScript origins" and `https://<YOUR_WEBSITE_DOMAIN>/api/v1/auth/login/google/` to "Authorized redirect URIs".

 The build now needs to be produced and transferred to for backend to send.
+In order to build we first need `react-scripts` so run `npm install react-scripts` in folder `frontend`.
 Run `npm run build` to create a build (this may take some time), then run `prepare_files.sh` which will sort various files into a "root" folder.
 See the backend readme for the final instructions on how to collect these static files.

 ## Old Readme (keeping it around until all config stuff is sorted out)
 Old readme is here: https://github.com/HackSoftware/Django-React-GoogleOauth2-Example/blob/main/client/README.md